Deciding to introduce a new cat or dog into your family is an exciting time.

 Before you buy a cat or dog and bring it home make sure you:

 If you decide to buy a cat or dog, make sure it’s ownership is transferred to you and that you claim ownership in the NSW Pet Registry.
-Further information on how to claim ownership is available at Office of Local Government.
+Further information on how to claim ownership is available through the Office of Local Government.

-If you see an advertisement that does not include an identification number, or you suspect an advertisement includes a false number, you should lodge a complaint.
+If you see an advertisement that does not include an identification number, or you suspect an advertisement includes a false number, you should lodge a complaint regarding cruelty to animals.

 If the advertisement relates to a greyhound being sold or rehomed by a greyhound racing industry participant, you should contact the Greyhound Welfare and Integrity Commission.

-To find out more about advertising a dog or cat for rehoming or for sale, visit a more detailed question and answer page.
+To find out more about advertising a dog or cat for rehoming or for sale, see the Questions and Answers section of our Selling or giving away a cat or dog page.

 If a greyhound has been retired and is sold as a pet to a person that is not a registered greyhound participant, it must then be registered on the NSW Pet Registry like other dogs.
 Buyers will then be able to use the buyer search function for the identification number of this animal.